nkristek/Smaragd/README.md

 For most validations the `PredicateValidation<T>` should suffice, but if you need something more advanced, you should inherit from `Validation<T>`.

 If you want to perform batch operations and want to pause the validation, you can use `SuspendValidation()`.
-Don't forget to dispose the returned `IDisposable` to continue validation.
+Don't forget to dispose the `IDisposable` after your work is done to continue validation.

 ### TreeViewModel